phosxd/PowerKey/README.md

 - **Eval**: Runs a GDExpression on the Node & assigns the result to a property on the Node.
 This allows for mathematical operations, value definitions, & even safe function calls.
 Unlike the Execute type, this is run in a controlled environment so you don't risk crashing your project during run-time.
 ### PKExp Editor:
 The PKExpression Editor is accessible directly within the Godot Editor's Inspector panel under the `Node` category.
 It contains a text editor field with proper PKExpression & GDScript syntax highlighting.
 It also contains a PKExpression builder UI for those who are new to the plugin and aren't entirely familiar with the syntax.

+# To-Do:
+## Revamp Config System:
+**Milestone:** v2
+Don't store the plugin's configuration data in `config.json`, handling it with `PK_Config` class.
+Instead integrate with the `plugin.cfg` file & use the `ConfigFile` class already provided by Godot.
+## Combine `Singleton.gd` & `plugin.gd`:
+**Milestone:** v2
+Combining these 2 scripts will make it easier to work with in-code & make the whole plugin accessible to code anywhere in the project.
+## Hard-Code PKExp Syntax Highlighting:
+**Milestone:** v2
+Currently, the PKExpression Engine has to generate the highlighting data during parsing, slowing down the parser.
+Instead we can try to use a hard-coded syntax highlighter that doesn't rely on the parser.
+## Recursive value setting in PKExps:
+**Milestone:** v2
+With PKExpressions, you can only set values to top-level Node properties.
+E.g. `<Node>.size` or `<Node>.position`.
+Currently something like `<Node>.size.x` is impossible, which is something I need to fix.
+It doesn't seem Godot provides a convenient way to do this which is why this wasn't implemented in the first place.